 Family and intimate partner violence

-In 2022, police in Peel responded to nearly 16,000 incidents of family and intimate partner violence.
-That's nearly 43 disputes every day or about 2 every hour.
+In 2023, Peel police responded to just over 16,000 incidents of family and intimate partner violence.
+That’s 44 disputes every day or almost 2 every hour.
 That's just what gets reported as most incidents are not reported.

 Break the silence